kaloyansen/muslib/README.md

 # muslib
-a music library database wit mariadb
+a music library database with mariadb